Tarahumara

 Airport

 Chihuahua International Airport (CUU).
-Approximately 20 minute taxi to downtown Chihuahua.
+Approximately a 20 minute taxi ride to downtown Chihuahua.

 -